cocowmn/StockXTrueToSizeSample/README.md

 ### Development Framework
-This application is built with [Spring Framework](https://github.com/spring-projects/spring-framework), which eases the development process by providing dependency injection and annotation-driven abstractions for interacting with both the database and HTTP Requests.
+This application is built with [Spring Framework](https://github.com/spring-projects/spring-framework), which eases the development process by providing essentials like dependency injection and HTTP exposure, and helps generate readable, maintainable code with easy-to-read annotation-driven abstractions as well as a gamut of customizable testing utilities.

 ### Dependency Manager
 This project is using Gradle to execute builds, run automated tests, and manage dependencies.